isomerpages/govtech-im8/_catalog/Access Control.md

 ### Control Statement

-Disable or remove accounts with developer, maintainer, or administrator access within [ac-3_prm_1] day(s) from last day of authorised use or have not been used for [ac-3_prm_2] day(s).
+Disable or remove accounts with privileged access within [ac-3_prm_1] day(s) from last day of authorised use or have not been used for [ac-3_prm_2] day(s).

 ### Control Recommendations

-Use automated checks such as AWS Config iam-user-unused-credentials-check to identify accounts and credentials that should be disabled.
-Consider using automated workflows such as System for Cross-domain Identity Management (SCIM) or identity lifecycle management tools.
+Use automated checks to identify accounts and credentials that should be disabled.
+For privileged user accounts in applications, consider using automated workflows such as System for Cross-domain Identity Management (SCIM) or identity lifecycle management tools.
+For cloud service provider accounts, use tools such as AWS Config iam-user-unused-credentials-check to manage Identity and Access Management (IAM) users.

 ### Risk Statement